VeriFactu Guide

 Invoice API

-If you are using B2Brouter for for both issuing invoices and reporting them to the Tax Authority, once you have correctly configured your account, you can operate as you'd normally do for issuing invoices.
+If you are using B2Brouter for both issuing invoices and reporting them to the Tax Authority, once you have correctly configured your account, you can operate as you'd normally do for issuing invoices.

 curl --request POST \